Dr. David M. Harris

 Kara’s home state is New Mexico, but she has been a middle TN resident for over 7 years.
 Kara is a licensed veterinary technician and has been a key member of the Clovercroft team since we opened our doors more than 7 years ago.
 Her technical skills are awesome and she has a heart of gold.
 She is also quite adept at managing inventory.
 She is pictured here with her rescue dog, “Willow”.

 Tracey is a native Tennessean and a licensed veterinary technician.
-She is thoughtful, patient and kind and has been working with Dr. Phillips for almost 10 years!
+She is thoughtful, patient and kind and has been working with Dr. Phillips for over 10 years!
 She shares the photo with her dog “Kodi”.

 Whether in person or on the telephone, Katie, our receptionist, welcomes you!
 Her warm smile is simply the outer reflection of her caring heart and love of pets.
 She also happens to be a social media “whiz kid”.
 She is shown here with a clinic favorite “Duncan”.

 Ashley is a floater.
 This position requires versatility and dependability.
 Ashley is most often found helping doctors, clients and patients in exam rooms, but could be spotted anywhere!
 She is a quick, eager learner and has quite a passion for pets and their families.
-She shares the photograph with her dog, “Ellie”.
+She shares the photograph with her dog, “Hoss”.

 Franklin welcomed Amy and her family 7 years ago, although she is originally from the Philly/D.C. area.
 She applied her formal education in Information Technology to the nuclear field for over 20 years, which clearly explains her glowing personality!
 She shares her personal life with her husband, teenage daughter and two dogs -Huck and Maggie Mae.
-Her true passion is helping and caring for animals, of course that will be evident when you meet her.
+Her true passion is helping and caring for animals.
+Of course, that will be evident when you meet her.